To begin with, let’s mention that new televisions come with different types of TV cables, connectors, and ports.

 Additionally, there is a logic behind all those peculiar cables and connectors that connect to the television ports.

-As a matter of fact, let’s define first their functionalities and then their designed differences.
+Let’s define first their functionalities and then their designed differences.

 Not to mention that these cables come with an exterior layer of insulation that keeps the signal from spilling to other conducting wires.

 Therefore, several conductors inside a cable can have their functionality and technical specification.